konradknitter/homebridge-philips-android-tv/README.md

 # Troubleshooting

 If you have any issues with plug-in, please make sure to update homebridge and plug-in to newest version first.
+In case of problems with TV inputs - remove and add TV in iOS Home app.

 # Roadmap